User Guide

 Commands that require an INDEX

-parameter is documented below.
+The bounds of the INDEX parameter is documented below.
 This section will explain how errors with the INDEX

 will be dealt with.